halilozercan/pget/README.md

-# parallel-download
+# Parallel Download

-This python tool enables you to download large files by chunks.
-Best use case is streaming contexts.
+This library helps to download large files in chunks with python.

+It operates asynchronously but it can be controlled as a thread with stop and wait_for_finish functions.